-In full-term infants, breastfeeding helps keep tiny airways open by helping the jawbone and muscles of the upper airway develop better.
+In full-term infants, breastfeeding helps keep tiny airways open.
+Nursing allows the jawbone and muscles of the upper airway develop better.
 Dental studies show that breastfeeding babies develop better alignment of the oral cavity.
-Dr.Shirley Tonkin, a New Zealand researcher, told me she believes that breastfeeding infants are more likely to use their jaws and pharyngeal muscles in a sucking motion that enhances the development of muscles, bones and lips—all of which helps keep their airways open better than those of bottlefeeding babies.
-Dr. Tonkin, a pathologist, speculated that the different muscle actions involved in bottlefeeding may contribute to the growth of larger tongues, thus further narrowing the already unstable airway of tiny infants.
-A recent postmortem finding that SIDS babies have larger tongues lends support to Tonkin’s theory.
-The more stable the airway to breathing, the lower the risk of SIDS.
+Dr.Shirley Tonkin, a New Zealand researcher, told me she believes that breastfeeding infants are more likely to use their jaws and pharyngeal muscles in a sucking motion that enhances the development of muscles, bones, and lips—all of which helps keep their airways open better than those of bottle-feeding babies.
+Therefore supports the idea that breastfeeding reduces SIDS.

 As we await the results of more research, we can continue to rely on common sense.
-The milk of each species of mammal is different and designed to insure the best chances of survival for the young of that species.
+The milk of each species of mammal is different and designed to ensure the best chances of survival for the young of that species.
 (Consider what happens if you put the wrong fuel into a car.
-Sooner or later it doesn’t run right and its engine control systems fail.)
+Sooner or later, it doesn’t run right, and its engine control systems fail.)
 I believe that someday a researcher will discover what savvy mothers have long suspected.